lauslim12/attendance/README.md

 ```

 - Transform all of the TOTP strings as QR codes, then scan it in your authenticator application for easy access towards double-protected routes (optional).
 You may use [QR Code Generator](https://www.qr-code-generator.com/) as an external webservice.

+- For the first time, you also have to configure [Mailtrap](https://mailtrap.io/) to send emails in development environment.
+You can register an account there, then create a new inbox, and then import the credentials required (`MAILTRAP_USERNAME`, `MAILTRAP_PASSWORD`, and `MAILTRAP_HOST`) in the `.env` file.

 - Run the application in development mode.